pombredanne/Saiweb.co.uk/source/_posts/2012-03-07-rhel-6-openstack-via-epel-nova-and-glance-on-kvm.markdown

 for i in api network scheduler compute; do chkconfig openstack-nova-$i on; done
 {% endhighlight %}

-Note: you could also use openstack-nova-db-setup instead of "nova-manage db sync", _but_ it requires mysql-server, which at the time of writing if you have Percona installed will falsely adivse you a need t install mysql-server, Percona need to add: "Provides: mysql-server" to their spec ideally.
+Note: you could also use openstack-nova-db-setup instead of "nova-manage db sync", _but_ it requires mysql-server, which at the time of writing if you have Percona installed will falsely adivse you a need to install mysql-server, Percona need to add: "Provides: mysql-server" to their spec ideally.

 Remember this is only a basic setup so a lot of the options are left default such as the network_manager, I will cover their options at a later date.